 Time for action, time for advocacy…. and reflection on how could we move forward to guarantee rights and full insertion in the new society of settled refugees and migrants.
-With more than six years of residence and a stable job and healthy family environment we have no doubts that those people are contributing to the economic growth of the country.
-The principle of freedom of movement demands the assumption that they should hold full rights in the new society.
+With more than six years of residence and a stable job and healthy family environment we have no doubts that are contributing to the economic growth of the country.
+The principle of freedom of movement demands also the assumption that they should hold full rights in the new society.

 Is a must to create the correct framework without loosing the own cultural identity of the refugees/migrants, allowing a new-diverse-special culture that welcome a new environment and a new wave of relations at all levels.